 PyCharm allows you to create a new virtual environment when you create a new Python project.
 If Python is not already installed, the base interpreter will give you the option to download the latest build from one of the two most recent major versions of Python.

-After clicking the Create button, PyCharm will download and install the selected version of Python, create the virtual environment, and open the new project.
+After clicking the Create button, PyCharm will download and install the selected version of Python, create the virtual environment, and open up the new project.

 Questions… and Answers